geekcollision/jklevents/README.md

-# Jkl Event Scraper
+# jklevents

-Scrapes events from http://www.jyvaskylanseutu.fi/tapahtumat/main.php and outputs JSON.
+Scrapes events from http://www.jyvaskylanseutu.fi/tapahtumat/main.php and provides an API.

 If you decide to use the data in a public manner, remember to add attribution to ["Jyväskylän seutu - Tapahtumakalenteri"](http://www.jyvaskylanseutu.fi/tapahtumat/main.php).